GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 User: admin
 Password: ethereum

-7. Switching clients

-All clients run as a systemd service.
-This is important because in case of some problem arises the system will respawn the process automatically.

-Currently Geth runs by default so, to switch to other clients (from Geth to Besu), you need to stop and disable Geth first and enable and start Besu: sudo systemctl stop geth && sudo systemctl disable geth sudo systemctl enable besu && sudo systemctl start besu

-8. Changing parameters
+7. Changing parameters

 Clients’ config files are currently located in the /etc/ethereum/ directory.
 You can edit these files and restart the systemd service in order for the changes to take effect.
-GBBP Besu config files are stored in the /etc/besu/backup.
 Blockchain clients’ data is stored on the ethereum home account as follows (note the dot before the directory name):
   /home/ethereum/.geth or /home/ethereum/.besu

+8. Find your enode address and your public and private keys and save them in a safe place.
+Import a new account into metamask using your private key.
+If you are a validator, you will need this to vote on adding or removing validators.

+9. Switching clients

+All clients run as a systemd service.
+This is important because in case of some problem arises the system will respawn the process automatically.

+Currently the client Geth runs by default so, to switch to Besu, you need to stop and disable Geth. sudo systemctl stop geth && sudo systemctl disable geth

+Next, save the current Ethereum mainnet config files and then replace them with the GBBP config files.

+Finally, enable and start Besu sudo systemctl enable besu && sudo systemctl start besu

+At first, you will see your node connect to the GBBP but then receive a request to disconnect because it is unknown.
+Your node will connect properly once your node has been added to the GBBP permissioning system.